jack-script/jackscript-py/README.md

 <!-- write domain and range documentation here -->

 <!-- a Binary Relation is a set that is the subset of any Cartesian product
-	if isSubset(R, createCartesian(S, S)) ... then R is a BinaryRelation of S -->
+	if isSubset(R, createCartesian(A, B)) returns true... then R is a BinaryRelation of S -->